 Information about scrapbooks, their history, and their cultural significance can be found here.

 You may also view our digitized scrapbooks in the Tulane University Digital Library.

 One of the collections housed in the Newcomb Archives is the Newcomb College Student Records dating from 1895-1925.
 As in all archival collections, this collection shows us the past: glimpses of the dreams and hopes of generations that came before us.
 One way that this collection allows this sort of reflection is through its letterheads, the very stationery on which parents and their children wrote to the College.
 These colorful pages provide information about the family business or the employer (usually of the father) and, by extension, information about the whole of the commercial South.

 Ruth and Rosalie: Friendships and Historical Process

 The history of New Orleans and Louisiana in the twentieth century has been shaped not only by the names writ large in history books and mentioned on the History Channel, but by many dedicated and brave women whose involvement in social and political causes revolutionized politics, education, and many other facets of life in the city and state.
 Two of these women, Ruth Dreyfous and Rosalie Cohen, are commemorated here for their work to improve New Orleans for its citizens.
 For related materials, see also Bobbi Malone's biography of Ruth Dreyfous, and the related biography of Mathilde Mendelssohn Schwab Dreyfous.

 This exhibit offers images depicting some of the rituals observed in women's everyday lives and special occasions.
-Originally on display in the Seltzer-Gerard Reading Room June 2003 until September 2003.
+The exhibit was on display in the Seltzer-Gerard Reading Room from June 2003 through September 2003.